 Coming to a close on March 15, in this collection feature, we share documentation images of “A from Animism, Atlas, Adrift” at The Loft, and a teaser of the press release written by Dragos OLEA (get in touch for the full text):

 “A from Animism, Atlas, Adrift” is an allegory of the many journeys one undertakes to orient and constantly reorient oneself within the past-present-future non-linear continuum and in multiple cultural, social, economical and political contexts making up reality(es) and places beyond.

 One journey after another – being them real, virtual or via mediated accounts, dreamy or nightmarish, immersive or at a critical distance, nocturnal or diurnal -, the paths through the exhibition turn into ample transpositions exploring the contradictory nature of contemporary society.

 It is not only about the journeys of the man, but of the objects too – some iconic, some trivial – and the narratives they are able to move around, to create unfamiliar distinctions and productive critique.

 full title of the exhibition is “A from Animism, Atlas, Adrift, Algorithmic, Apocryphal, Automatic, Ambiguous, Amnesia, Allegory, Above, Archive, Alien, Archaic, Anarchic, Addictive, Archetype, Abundant, Another, All-Embracing, Anguish, Apocalyptic, Afar, Articulation, Accurately, Abolition, Abstraction, Afterlife, Autonomy, Analytics et al”.

-The Servais Family Collection is included in the Art Guide.
+The Servais Family Collection is featured in the BMW ART GUIDE by INDEPENDENT COLLECTORS.